ScottKirvan/ScooterUtils/README.md

 This will shutdown and restart unreal engine, prompting you to save any unsaved changes, and reload your project on restart.
 This is the same behavior you see when you enable or disable a plugin.

-This is for developers that need to frequently restart the engine to test code changes.
-It's also nice for those times you've been working in the editor for a while and things just start to feel... um... off.
-Just hit **Restart Editor...** and you're project will shutdown and restart -- no launcher popping up and prompting for what to load, and no searching in file explorer to find the uproject file to open.
+This is for developers that need to frequently restart the engine to test code changes, clear undo stacks, refresh the system, etc.  It's also nice for those times you've been working in the editor for a while and things just start to feel... um... off.
+Just hit **Restart Editor...** and you're project will shutdown and restart -- no launcher popping up and prompting for a project to load, and no searching in file explorer to find the uproject file to open.

 ### Show Project in Explorer
 **Show Project in Explorer** is found in the Main Menu bar, under **File > Show Project in Explorer**.

-This will open file explorer in your main project folder -- i.e. the same folder as your project's `.uproject` file.
+This will open file explorer focused on  your main project folder -- i.e. the same folder as your project's `.uproject` file.

 Being able to open the project in Explorer is nice for when you've opened a project from the Launcher and you need to know where it's actually stored on disk.
 You can also do this by right clicking on assets in the content browser, which will take you do your project's content folder, but this menu makes it a bit quicker to get to.

 ### Installation